mupif/mupif/README.txt

 |
 |-- mupif - contains source code of the MuPIF package|
 |-- examples - contains examples and tests
+etc.

 [3] Pre-requisites
 ===============================================================================
 The MuPIF requires the python interpreter.
 Some examples rely on vtk python module which requires Python 2.x version.

 MuPIF depends on application interfaces, which typically require that